swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 Log of all the communication about the order can be seen in the right column.
 If there were any problems you will be able to see the error messages here.

+### Stock reservation on submission

+Any order submission will reserve its articles and deduct each articles stock counter immediately.

+### Proper order cancellation

+An order can stay stuck in status *Pending payment* or maybe *Failed* if a customer cancels on the payment page.
+Manual payment methods typically stay  *On hold*.

+In order to free the reserved stock, WooCommerce requires an operator to put the order to status *Cancelled*.

+Permanently deleting an order with reserved stock via trash will not restore the stock counter.
+This is a WooCommerce limitation.

 ### Returns

 Please note that the WooYellowCube currently doen't handle order returns automatically.
 If a return happens the payment refund and any other relevant steps need to be made manually by the store administrator.

 ### Backed order creation